 The “Great Game” of power competition is once again afoot in the Balkans, where the US, NATO and the EU vie with Russia for influence.
-There is a good reason for this however: recent Russian operations to gain influence or disrupt the EU have had limited successes elsewhere in Europe.
+There is a good reason for this, however: recent Russian operations to gain influence or disrupt the EU have had limited successes elsewhere in Europe.
 Attempts to influence and threaten the Baltic nations have been limited by their whole-hearted participation in NATO, stable democratic systems, and relative lack of corruption.

 In contrast, the Balkans offer richer opportunities.
 Governments are poorer than those in the Baltics, and countries are mired in corruption.
 Tensions resulting from the collapse of Yugoslavia, resulting in wars, ethnic cleansing and inter-governmental tension provide a perfect environment in which Russia can play “divide and rule”.
 One Russian Foreign Ministry staffer stated:

 Russian involvement in the Balkans is managed by Nikolai Patrushev (see figure 1), formerly of the Russian KGB and FSB.
 He is within Putin’s close circle of siloviki and was almost certainly involved in the failed Montenegro Coup attempt in October 2016.
 Patrushev is virulently opposed to the West, seeing the conflict between Russia and the West as something approaching a civilisational competition.
 For Patrushev, limiting NATO and US influence within the Balkans is the aim, which Russia is able to do with remarkably little investment and resources.
 Secondarily, the Kremlin’s aim of action within the Balkans is to create a network of self-interested actors with financial and political capital invested into continued relations with Russia.

 One of the main vectors for Russian influence in the Balkans is Serbia, which while far from alienated from the West, continues to have relatively close ties to Russia, especially in the area of military cooperation, and its energy sector.
 However, at the same time, Serbia is pressing for accession to the European Union and conducts military exercises with NATO forces on a regular basis: Serbia exists in a grey position, neither completely in the Western camp, nor in the Russian camp.